 GraphQL API key

-in order to enable the GraphQL API key feature.<add key="GraphqlApiKey" value="[YOUR_API_KEY]" />
+<add key="GraphqlApiKeyEnabled" value="N" />: Set to Y in order to enable the GraphQL API key feature.

 Performance tuning